 How to Choose Your Home Builder

 Selecting the right construction company to build on your lot can be a tricky process.
-Not only are you investing lots of money into the creation of your custom home, but it’s a major investment of time and emotional energy.
+You’re investing lots of money, time, and emotional energy into the creation of your custom home.
 Thus, we recommend that you use the following questions to vet the home building companies that most interest you:

 - Who creates the design for the house?